-Sheila Corwin, from California (USA), has more than 25 years of experience working with English language learners along with new and already practicing language (and other) teachers from all over the world.
+Sheila Corwin, from California (USA), has more than 25 years of experience working with English language learners along with new and already practicing language (and other) teachers, training teachers from all over the world.
 She lives in Italy where she leads the Weekend TEFL in Florence course.
 Sheila holds a Master’s degree in TESOL (Teaching English to Speakers of Other Languages) along with a Doctorate degree in Educational Psychology.
 Enjoy!

 Can you tell me a little about yourself?
 Where are you from?
 Have you ever lived in another country before?

 I was born in Southern California but grew up during my teenage years and early adult life just north of the great city of San Francisco in the state of California, USA.
 I lived in small towns between the famous Wine Country of Napa Valley and the world-renowned Golden Gate Bridge of San Francisco.
 I lived for a year in the State of Oaxaca (southern), Mexico for one year where I taught at a university with other French, English, and Mexican teachers.
 I also lived in Montpellier, France while I was studying the French language.
 I love this quote:

 “In learning you will teach, and in teaching you will learn.”
 (Phil Collins)

 Why did you become a teacher?
 What’s your motivation for teaching?

 I became a teacher because I love being in the classroom.
 I always felt at home in the classroom and loved attending school.
 I was also inspired by the diversity of my classmates and learning things on a deeper level.
 I also like to observe.
 I am motivated to teach at Europass because I really enjoy meeting teachers from different countries and cultures and facilitating shared experiences with them in a very student-centered way.

 How do you make sure your students understand you?
 What are the key qualities and skills that students look for in teachers?